 Developing countries have for a long time attempted to upgrade their knowledge base and technological capabilities through such mechanisms as imported technology, acquisition of patents and licenses, attraction of foreign direct investment and multinational corporations, or through education abroad programs.
 These mechanisms have promoted a one-way flow of knowledge and technology and are based on the assumption that innovation is an exclusive function of the advanced economies of the North (Krugman, 1979).
-In this view, the role of knowledge and technology transfer and diffusion throughout their national economies.
+In this view, the role of developing and newly industrializing countries of the South is largely limited to the promotion of knowledge and technology transfer and diffusion throughout their national economies.
 But as both scholars and policy makers are reaching the consensus that innovation represents the basis for sustained economic development even in developing countries (Ernst & Lundvall, 2000; The World Bank, 2007), access to global flows of knowledge and technology is acquiring wider significance.
 Given the path-dependent character of innovation processes, the capacity of developing countries to develop new products and services seems to be largely constrained by their weak knowledge and technology base.
 In this context, it is argued that developing countries need to establish linkages with external sources of knowledge and technology in order to strengthen their innovation systems and shift their current development trajectories (Ernst & Lundvall, 2000).